 One of the biggest dangers to success is comfort.
 I see it all the time.
 On the way up, people have an edge.
 They push themselves towards goal achievement.
 Obstacles are seen as inconveniences that simply need to be overcome.
 Motivation is never an issue.
 Energy seems boundless.
 Leadership focus is laser-like, and distractions are managed accordingly.
 Then success happens and it all changes…

-Instead of reaching for the prize you begin to protect what you already have.
-You become much more conservative in your world view.
-Wealth and privilege, while certainly better than the alternative begins, to feel like a burden.
+Instead of reaching for the prize, you begin to protect what you already have.
+You become much more conservative in your worldview.
+Wealth and privilege, while certainly better than the alternative, begin to feel like a burden.
 There is only so much joy you derive from buying things.
-Other people including family members begin to view you differently.
-It is usually at this point where people want to “stop and smell the roses” and find more meaning in their life.
-While this is certainly not a bad thing and in many cases advisable from a personal perspective, it does ultimately have an impact on the business.
+Other people, including family members, begin to view you differently.
+It is usually at this point that people want to “stop and smell the roses” and find more meaning in their life.
+While this is certainly not a bad thing, and in many cases, advisable from a personal perspective, it does have an impact on the business.

 Push yourself outside of your comfort zone and you WILL be rewarded for it!

 - Get Out Of Your Comfort Zone (capacity-building.com)

 - We All Need To Get Our Performance Edge Back (capacity-building.com)